concord-consortium/thermoscope/README.md

 To connect to a thermoscope on Windows 10, install the Web Bluetooth Polyfill Chrome extension: https://github.com/urish/web-bluetooth-polyfill
 Follow the installation instructions in the repository's readme file.

 ## Deployment

+iOS devices using the Thermoscope app depend on the `ios` branch https://thermoscope.concord.org/branch/ios/.
+The app on iPads is hard-wired to the iOS path, so any changes that need to be seen on iPads will require that the `ios` branch is updated.
+Note, however, that since this branch is used on all the iPads, it should not be used as a development branch, and is only used for accepted, tested features.

+Production branch will deploy to the root of `https://thermoscope.concord.org`

 #### Github Pages:
+(not currently used)
 Run `./build-and-deploy.sh`